thekucays/java-randomwildcard-exercise/README.md

-# Java JSON Parsing Exercise
+# Java Random Wildcard Exercise

 This is just a simple repository where i do some exercise on using java wildcard (? sign), including map and enumerators